CSC-175/Coding_Problem1/README.md

-# Coding Problem Test 1
+# Area of a Triangle Calculator

 ## Background